TomasJanuskevic/OrderManagementProject-backend/README.md

 Application calculate prime cost of every order based on flowers price.

-User can mark order as: 'IN PRODUCTION', 'PRODUCED', 'TAKEN'.
+User can mark order as: 'IN PRODUCTION', 'PRODUCED', 'TAKEN' and send email to customer that order was made.

 ### **Technology**